 Critically when it comes to hacking vectors we should first differentiate between you personally securing some bitcoins against hacking vs the Bitcoin network itself.
 The Bitcoin network has been operating for over a decade now and has almost a trillion dollars worth of value in it.
 That’s a lot of incentive for someone… anyone to hack it.

 You’ve heard of bug bounty programs that Microsoft or Google run?
 Well Bitcoin is the ultimate one as if you can hack into it there’s hundreds of billions of dollars up for grabs.
 The fact that it hasn’t collapsed under hackers yet proves that it’s likely one of, if not the most secure networks in the world.

 So while the Bitcoin network itself is quite safe, your personal bitcoins are a different matter.
 Hackers can use all the usual tricks like zero days, social engineering, bad passwords, careless security practices and just straight stupidly to get control over your bitcoins and steal them.
 This isn’t a failure of Bitcoin the network, it’s just your bad OPSEC.

 One of our core missions is to help teach everyone how to safely and privately secure their bitcoins long term.
-As such, we will be releasing a number of beginner, intermediate and expert level security guides in the future, so make sure you get subscribed!
-To get started now you can check out our deep dive piece: A Beginners Guide To Bitcoin Privacy or our Guide To Advanced Bitcoin Privacy.
+As such, we will be releasing a number of Beginner, Advanced and Expert level security guides in the future, so make sure you get subscribed!
+To get started now you can check out our deep dive piece: A Beginners Guide To Bitcoin Privacy or our guide on How To Protect Your Bitcoin Private Key.

 Close to hacking is scamming.
 Due to Bitcoin’s global nature and the fact that it’s also quite new and unregulated, there’s a lot of room for scammers to use all the historic scamming techniques but now under a new “hip” crypto flavour.
 They can also do this from another country and there’s no way to recover the stolen funds as a Bitcoin transaction is irreversible.